Quote from the 2018 Nous Group Report – Wellness and Reablement – Summary of consultations across the Home Care Sector

-We have complied a short history to show the journey undertaken across Australia since 1999 until the present time, 2021.
+We have compiled a short history to show the journey undertaken across Australia since 1999 until the present time, 2021.
 Some of this information has been extracted directly from the Unpacking Reablement work undertaken by the Australian Association of Gerontology (AAG) in 2019 and supplemented with additional information and links.

 Please note: this section is focused primarily on the delivery of wellness and reablement service delivery work practices by home and community care providers, therefore the history of wellness and reablement as part of the home support assessment process by the Regional Assessment Services (RAS) and Aged Care Assessment Services (ACAT) is not detailed.

 The role of the assessment services is clearly stipulated in the My Aged Care Assessment Manual 2018 stating that wellness and reablement processes need to be embedded in the assessment and support process and that both RAS and ACAT assessors will work with the client to establish a support plan that reflects the client’s strengths and abilities, areas of difficulty, and the support that will best meet their needs and goals.
 This includes the consideration of formal and informal services as well as reablement pathways.

 - Organisation specific programs (such as the Home Independence Program and The Personal Enablement Program) developed by Silver Chain in Western Australia (WA) and operated from 2004 – 2018

 - State based responses (such as the WA HACC Wellness Approach and the Victorian Active Service Model)